 If you have any questions concerning your ownership in this cooperative, do not hesitate to call your local office.
 While Capital Credits are a long-term investment, they are a real investment.

 The biggest difference between stock shares and Capital Credits is that stock shares are an investment to make profit for an individual.
 Capital Credits are an investment in the future of our communities.
-A future without a guaranteed supply of electricity would be very bleak.
-We thank you for your investment and support.

-Capital Credit Application
+Capital Credit Transfer Application